 Subdrains constructed for the purpose of protecting public right-of-way improvements may be installed only if other means are not possible.
-The Local Entity shall own and maintain these systems.

-In Loveland (GMA and city limits) and Fort Collins (GMA only), all subdrain systems must be owned and maintained by a private party other than the Local Entity.)
+In Loveland (GMA and city limits) and Fort Collins (GMA only), subdrain systems must be owned and maintained by a private party other than the Local Entity.)